 Upon completion of the above tasks, we will provide a draft of our final report to you for your review followed by a formal presentation of our report.
-The report will incorporate the results and findings of tasks one through four with detail on primary assumptions and data utilized in our analyses.
+The report will incorporate the results and findings of Modules I, II, III, and IV with detail on primary assumptions and data utilized in our analyses.
 Shortly after submitting the draft report, we will meet again with the project team to obtain its feedback.
-We will then submit a final report to the Legislature on or before October 1, 2013.
+We will then submit a final report which covers the Subpart A assessment of the existing gaming industry in the State of Florida to the Legislature on or before July 1, 2013.
+The final report for Subpart B, which covers the assessment of the potential economic, fiscal and social impacts that may arise due to changes in the existing state gaming industry structure under mutually agreed upon scenarios will be delivered to the Legislature on or before October 1, 2013.